life size portrait

 ....at work in the studio

 Heidi Mortensen is a mixed media sculptor living in San Francisco, California.
-Using representational forms of women, wings, and other natural elements, she explores themes of identity, displacement, and the tension of internal conflicts, from a distinctly female perspective.
+Using representational forms of women, wings, and other natural elements, she explores themes of identity, connection, displacement, and the tension of internal conflicts, from a distinctly female perspective.
 Her detailed clay figures are transformed into resin through a process of mold-making and casting.
 They are then combined with materials including wood, metal, concrete, fiber, and found objects.